noris-network/cuegen/examples/components/readme.md

 Components can be
   * local directories
-  * zip files, the `ref` parameter allows to select tags or branches
+  * zip files
-  * references to git repositories
+  * references to git repositories, the `ref` parameter allows to select tags or branches

 > *Local paths are not restricted.
 As this could be a security problem,
 > this will change in a future release.*